hphelion/documentation/cli.windows.2.reference.md

 * [CDN](#CDN)
 * [Block Storage](#BlockStorage)

-**Note**: The HP Helion Cloud environment CLI software for Windows PowerShell cmdlets are not case specific; in other words, `Get-Catalog` and `get-catalog` function identically.
+**Note**: The HP Helion Public Cloud environment CLI software for Windows PowerShell cmdlets are not case specific; in other words, `Get-Catalog` and `get-catalog` function identically.
 When referencing an argument, like a container name, that has a space, use quotes to access that resource.
 For example:

      PS: HPCS:\> cd "my container:"
      PS: HPCS:\> new-container -name "my new container"